 A short history lesson of Kakheti

 Throughout history, Georgia has been the epicenter of many invasions because of its great geographical location.
 However, the main focus was on Kakheti as it is closer to the Middle East.
-Due to this, the landmarks of its original state are a rare find here and inscriptions found on those sights convey the information how important this area used to be both culturally and historically.
+Due to this, the landmarks of its original state are a rare find here and inscriptions found on those sights convey the information on how important this area used to be both culturally and historically.

 What to Do in Telavi: Batonis Tsikhe